LeeHall-DevOps/eng114_devops-1/notes/auto_scaling_and_monitoring.md

 # Auto Scaling & Monitoring

+## CDN Locations

+A CDN is a content delivery network refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content

+CDNs allows for the quick transfers of assests needed for loading Internet content including HTML pages, JavaScript files, stylesheets, images, and videos.
+The popularity of CDN services continues to grow.

 ## How to set up auto-scaling and alarms

 You must have a launch template ready